 9. Have Fun.
 Remember, there are going to be mistakes and your response to them is critical.
 Your driver is going to have some jerky starts and stops.
 You’re going to miscommunicate your intentions.
 Your teen is going to misunderstand you.
 These things are certain.
 What you can control is how you react to them.
 The experience should be one that both facilitates learning and creates a happy memory.
 Good luck!

 Hurt in a Pennsylvania Car Crash?

-If you, your son or daughter has been seriously injured in an automobile accident, the Pennsylvania car accident attorneys at Purchase, George & Murphey, P.C. can help.
-Call us today at 814-580-5017 or use the consult form above or the live chat option to the right.
-We'll make sure you get a free consultation scheduled at your convenience.
-The Pennsylvania injury lawyers at Purchase, George & Murphey, P.C. will take the time to make sure you are fully informed about your rights.
+If you, your son, or your daughter has been seriously injured in an automobile accident, the Pennsylvania car accident attorneys at Purchase, George & Murphey, P.C. can help.
+Call us today at 814-833-7100 or use the consult form or the live chat option.
+We’ll make sure that you get a free consultation scheduled at your convenience.
+Moreover, the Pennsylvania injury lawyers at Purchase, George & Murphey, P.C. will take the time to make sure that you are fully informed about your rights.